jcoreio/meteor-immutable-observer/README.md

-# meteor-seamless-immutable-cursor
+# meteor-immutable-cursor

 (work in progress!)

-This is a wrapper for [`Mongo.Cursor`](http://docs.meteor.com/#/full/mongo_cursor) that provides [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) views of the collection and its documents.
+This is a wrapper for [`Mongo.Cursor`](http://docs.meteor.com/#/full/mongo_cursor) that provides [Immutable.js](http://facebook.github.io/immutable-js/) views of the collection and its documents.
 This is especially handy to pass to React pure render components; when documents are changed, a custom `updateDeep` method is used so that objects/arrays inside them that didn't change will still be `===` their previous values.